ttodua/Sample-Node.js-app-using-websocket-Front-Back-end/README.md

-# Sample-Node.js-app-using-websocket-Front-Back-end
-Sample Node.js app [Front &amp; Back] using WebSockets
+# Sample Node.js App using Websockets (Frontend & Backend)
+To start the application, run `npm run start` and visit the shown link in your browser.

+Used libraries:
+- Front-End: Vue.js & Bootstrap 5;
+- Back-End: express & ejs;